NEW! CAINE 8.0 blazar is out!

 Live Preview Caja Scripts

 CAINE includes scripts activated within the Caja web browser designed to make examination of allocated files simple.
 Currently, the scripts can render many databases, internet histories, Windows registries, deleted files, and extract EXIF data to text files for easy examination.
-The Quick View tool automates this process by determining the file type and rendering with the appropriate tool.
+The Quick View tool automates this process by determining the file type and rendering it with the appropriate tool.

 The live preview Caja scripts also provide easy access to administrative functions, such as making an attached device writeable, dropping to the shell, or opening a Caja window with administrator privileges.
 The "Save as Evidence" script will write the selected file(s) to an "Evidence" folder on the desktop and create a text report about the file containing file metadata and an investigator comment, if desired.